jsoverson/hackium/README.md

 # Hackium

-Hackium is a CLI tool, a browser, and a framework for analyzing and manipulating web sites.
+Hackium is a CLI tool, a browser, and a platform for analyzing and manipulating web sites.

 ## Hackium vs Puppeteer?

-Puppeteer is an automation framework aimed at developers who need to automate and test the web headlessly.
+[Puppeteer][1] is an automation framework aimed at developers who need to automate and test the web headlessly.
 Hackium exposes Puppeteer's automation framework to an interactive version of Chromium and extends it with features aimed at web power users.

 Hackium started as Puppeteer scripts and will continue to directly rely on Puppeteer unless both project's focus diverge passed the point of code sharability.